-A solicitor, who is a sole practitioner or a compliance partner and/or an anti-money laundering compliance partner, and who holds a practising certificate but only practices for 6 months (i.e. 26 weeks) of the 2018 CPD cycle, will be required to fulfil half of the minimum CPD requirement for that CPD cycle.
+A solicitor, who is a sole practitioner or a compliance partner and/or an antimoney laundering compliance partner, and who holds a practising certificate but only practices for 6 months (i.e. 26 weeks) of the 2020 CPD cycle, will be required to fulfil half of the minimum CPD requirement for that CPD cycle.
 His or her reduced minimum CPD requirement will be 10 hours (i.e. 26/52 X the 20 hours minimum CPD requirement = 10 hours).

-Of that 10 hours, the solicitor must undertake at least 3 hours of regulatory matters of which at least 2 hours shall be accounting and anti-money laundering compliance, and at least 1.5 hours of management and professional development skills (i.e. $26/52 \times 16$ K the 3 hours minimum management and professional development skills requirement = 1.5 hours).
+Of that 10 hours, the solicitor must undertake at least 3 hours of regulatory matters of which at least 2 hours shall be accounting and anti-money laundering compliance, and at least 1.5 hours of management and professional development skills (i.e. 26/52 X the 3 hours minimum management and professional development skills requirement = 1.5 hours).

-12. If I am a senior practitioner do I need to fulfil a minimum CPD requirement?
+14. If I am a senior practitioner do I need to fulfil a minimum CPD requirement?

 Yes.
 A senior practitioner is defined in the Regulations as "a solicitor who has been admitted to the Roll for at least forty years as of the thirty-first day of December in the year immediately preceding a practice year".
+Therefore a solicitor will be considered a Senior Practitioner for the 2020 CPD cycle if he/she was admitted to the Roll of Solicitors on or before 31 December 1979.

-A senior practitioner, who is not a sole practitioner or a compliance partner and/or an anti-money laundering compliance partner, is required to fulfil a modified minimum CPD requirement of 3 hours CPD of whatever category (i.e. general CPD, management and professional development skills and/or regulatory matters) in each CPD cycle following upon his/her attainment of at least forty years in practice.
+A senior practitioner, who is not a sole practitioner or a compliance partner and/ or an anti-money laundering compliance partner, is required to fulfil a modified minimum CPD requirement of 3 hours CPD of whatever category (i.e. general CPD, management and professional development skills and/or regulatory matters) in each CPD cycle following upon his/her attainment of at least forty years in practice.